-NOTE: With Windows 7 or Windows 8 operating system, to implement the Snapshot function, users must run IE as administrator.
-To run IE as administrator, right click on the IE browser icon and select "Run As Administrator" to launch IE.
+NOTE: With Windows 7 operating system or above, to implement the Snapshot function, users must run IE as administrator.
+Do this with right click on the IE browser icon and select "Run As Administrator".

-Video Streaming Pause / Restart button
+Live View Pause / Restart Button

 (Pause / Restart)